grycap/im/doc/source/gstarted.rst

     $ im_client.py -a auth.dat create input_file -r https://im.egi.eu/im

 To avoid putting this parameters on all the IM Cleint calls, create/edit the `im_client.cfg` file with the default options to use.
-See all the options at the client manual page: :ref:`inv-client`.
+See all the options at the :ref:`IM client manual page <inv-client>`.

 In this moment the IM client with contact the IM service to start the creation of the infrastructure.
 It will require some time depending on the number of VMs or the cloud provider.
 Finally when all the VMs are created it will retun a